gromacs/gromacs/docs/install-guide/index.rst

 There is a large amount of |Gromacs| code that depends on effective compiler optimization to get high performance.
 This makes |Gromacs|
 performance sensitive to the compiler used, and the binary will often only work on the hardware for which it is compiled.
+You may also need the most recent version compiler toolchain components beside the compiler itself (e.g. assembler or linker); these are often shipped by the distribution's binutils package.

 * In particular, |Gromacs| includes a lot of explicit SIMD (single instruction, multiple data) optimization that suits